Two police officers in busy street

 Explore our multi-disciplinary research in policing

-We're working in collaboration with local, national and international police organisations.
+Working with local, national and international police organisations

 The Policing research group brings together a diverse body of researchers from different disciplines in the School of Criminology and Criminal Justice, including postgraduate students, former practitioners and academic staff.